 For this, I have Angela Watson to thank.
-I was already a fan of her website, The Cornerstone, but now that I’ve been reading her book, Awakened: Change Your Mindset to Transform Your Teaching, I’m learning how to re-train my mind to react to things differently.
+I was already a fan of her website, but now that I’ve been reading her book, Awakened: Change Your Mindset to Transform Your Teaching, I’m learning how to re-train my mind to react to things differently.
 My normal aggravations haven’t disappeared; I’m just handling them a whole lot better.

 Pulling from her own personal study of texts that range from positive psychology to spiritual growth, Watson shows teachers how to respond more calmly to the things that typically make us overwhelmed, depressed, angry, and bitter.
 It’s not just for teachers, though: Awakened would work for anyone in any context.
 I plan to push this book into the hands of many, many non-teachers for years to come, because we all deal with negative colleagues, demanding bosses, unrealistic expectations, and having too much on our plates.
 It would work for parents.
 It would work for real estate agents.
 It would work for CPAs, especially during tax season.
 But for teachers, whose line of work has its own special way of crushing the soul, this one is a must-have.